-- Take the ACCUPLACER and score at or above the established cut scores for Composition (ENGL 110) and Math (MATH 102) in order to enroll in classes--excludes building trades, electrical, and welding programs
+- Complete the ACCUPLACER or provide written verification of ACT/SAT scores and meet the established cut scores for Composition (ENGL 110) and Math (MATH 102) in order to enroll in these courses

 - Students are allowed to enroll in 100 level courses only

 - Students are allowed to enroll in a maximum of two courses or eight credit hours per semester